Josep Tarradellas Barcelona–El Prat Airport: History

+Foundation and early years

 Barcelona's first airfield, located at El Remolar, began operations in 1916.
 However, it did not have good expansion prospects, so a new airport at El Prat opened in 1918.
 The first plane was a Latécoère Salmson 300 which arrived from Toulouse with final destination Casablanca.
 The airport was used as headquarters of the Aeroclub of Catalonia and the base for the Spanish Navy's Zeppelin fleet.
 Scheduled commercial service began in 1927 with an Iberia service to Madrid Cuatro Vientos Airport.
 This was Iberia's first route.
 During the time of the Second Spanish Republic El Prat was one of the bases of LAPE (Líneas Aéreas Postales Españolas).

 In 1948, a runway was built (now called runway 07-25); in the same year the first overseas service was operated by Pan American World Airways to New York City, using a Lockheed Constellation.
 Between 1948 and 1952, a second runway was constructed (runway 16–34), perpendicular to the previous, also taxiways were constructed and a terminal to accommodate passengers.
 In 1963, the airport reached one million passengers a year.
 A new control tower was built in 1965.
 In 1968, a new terminal was opened, which still exists and is in use as what is now Terminal 2B.

-On 3 August 1970, Pan American World Airways inaugurated regular service between Barcelona, Lisbon and New York, operated by a Boeing 747.
+On 3 August 1970, Pan American World Airways inaugurated regular service among Barcelona, Lisbon and New York, operated by a Boeing 747.
 On 4 November of the same year, Iberia began the "Air-shuttle" service between Barcelona and Madrid–Barajas.
 A few years later, in 1976, a terminal was built specifically for Iberia's air-shuttle service and a terminal exclusively for cargo, an annexed mail service and an aircraft ramp for air cargo.
 In 1977, the airport handled over 5 million passengers annually.

 From the late seventies to the early nineties, the airport was stalled in traffic and investments until the 1992 Summer Olympics held in Barcelona.
 El Prat underwent a major development consisting of the modernization and expansion of the existing terminal, which became known as Terminal B, and the construction of two further terminals flanking that, known as Terminals A and C respectively.